liver-fluke

-What is liver fluke and The life cycle of liver-fluke
+What are a liver fluke and The life cycle of liver-fluke

-The primary host of the liver-fluke are farm animals while the Snail (Limnaea truncatula) is the secondary host.
+The primary host of the liver fluke is farm animals while the Snail (Limnaea truncatula) is the secondary host.

 THE LIFE CYCLE OF LIVER-FLUKE